minarob23/Church_Management_System/README.md

 # Overview
 The Church Management System is a comprehensive tool aimed at helping churches and religious organizations streamline their administrative tasks.
 By leveraging the power of Python and SQL, this system provides a user-friendly interface for managing member records, events, donations, and more.

+# Video Guide
+For a detailed walkthrough on how to use this project, refer to the video linked below:

 # Features
 * Member Management: Keep track of all members' contact information and engagement in church activities.
 * Event Scheduling: Plan and manage church events with an intuitive calendar and scheduling system.